gvwilson/thirdbit/src/fiction/in-heck/outline.md

 ### Chapter 12 (Gumption's PoV)

 -   Goals:
-    -   Get Gumption and Dockety to Heck
+    -   Connect Gumption and Dockety with Patient
-    -   Connect them with Patient
+    -   Get them into Heck
-    -   Explain the alliance between Central and the Operators
--   Dockety carries Gumption to Heck
+-   Dockety carries Gumption to an outstation on the outskirts of Heck
 -   Met by Patient when they arrive
-    -   It monitored their approach and hid them from Central
+    -   It monitored their approach and hid them from Consensus
-    -   Explains that Central and the Operators have been work together to prevent the Makers' return
+    -   Explains that Consensus and the Operators have been work together to prevent the Makers' return
     -   It is waiting for Sindy to arrive so that it can use her to awaken the Makers
 -   Gumption wants to double back and rescue Sindy
     -   Patient scoffs: they'll never be able to defeat the Operators
     -   Instead it proposes that they work together
+-   Dockety refuses: cannot resist Consensus (can already hear it whispering in its head)
+    -   Patient pulls up video of the Operators and an unconscious Sindy on the road to Heck
+    -   Without Leaf
+    -   Patient: "You have no choice"
--   Dockety and Gumption refuse
+    -   Gumption to Dockety: "Don't risk it"
-    -   Patient sets off an alarm so that Central will capture them to force their hands
+    -   Dockety: "Patient is wrong.
+This one _does_ have a choice.
+This one chooses to try."

 ### Chapter 13 (Maddy's PoV)

 -   Goals:
-    -   Maddy finds her father but cannot free him
+    -   Maddy finds her father
-    -   Mouse involuntarily betrays Maddy to Central
+    -   Mouse betrays Maddy to Consensus
 -   Maddy and Mouse sneak through Heck
     -   Easier than expected: large parts are not just empty, but derelict
     -   The few bots she does see are engaged in pointless, repetitive tasks